toradex/moses/clients/python/docs/DevicesApi.md

 # **containers_deletecontainer**
 > containers_deletecontainer(device_id, container_id)

-delete a container
+Delete a container

-Executes rm command on container
+Stops and removes a container running on a device

 ### Example